 Submit your manuscript electronically as an MS Word file.
 Follow these guidelines:

-- At the top of the first page of the document, place the article title, your initials (not your
+- At the top of the first page of the document, place the article title, your initials (not yourname), and the date.

 - DO NOT include extra hard returns between lines or paragraphs, extra spaces between words, or any special coding.